ATLFlight/snav_vehicles/README.md

 sudo start snav
 ```

 or simply restart your vehicle.
 Snav should now successfully start, making a tone and flashing the LED.
-The last thing to do is set up the vehicle to use VIO (Visual-Internal Odometry) for flight control.
+The last thing to do is set up the vehicle to use VIO (Visual-Inertial Odometry) for flight control.
 Log into the board, navigate to /etc/snav, and run configure_vio.sh:

 ```bash
 adb shell